 ‘I can tailor the trip for you, whether you are on a family trip or you are a sporty hiker.
 There are many trails, so everyone will find something to enjoy!’

-One of the most distinctive attractions of the French Riviera are its perched villages.
-This scenic medieval villages (‘the 100 villages’) hanging on the top of a mountain are scattered all along the countryside ―the ‘mid-country’, as the locals say― and were built as fortresses during the Middle Ages.
+One of the most distinctive attractions of the French Riviera is its perched villages.
+These scenic medieval villages (‘the 100 villages’) hanging on the top of a mountain are scattered all along the countryside ―the ‘mid-country’, as the locals say― and were built as fortresses during the Middle Ages.

 ‘From all the villages, Saorge is one of the nicest to discover ―says Fabrice.
 It is perched right above the Roya river and it’s very special because of its spectacular rooftops covered with thousands of beautiful wild orchids’.

-Wild orchids are an icon of Saorge, and can be best appreciated during spring time (specially in May).
+Wild orchids are an icon of Saorge and can be best appreciated during the springtime (especially in May).

 Other recommended spots to explore in this area are La Brigue village, or Tend, next to the Valley of Marvels, explains Fabrice.